DataStax-Academy/zdm-scenario-katapod/step3.md

 ![Phase 1b](images/p1b.png)

-#### _🎯 Goal: having the automation create and start the `zdm-ansible-container`, in which you will then launch the Ansible playbook that provisions and starts the ZDM proxy._
+#### _🎯 Goal: having the automation create and start the `zdm-ansible-container`, in which you will then launch the Ansible playbook that provisions and starts the ZDM Proxy._

 It's time to download and run `zdm-util`, which creates the Ansible container that, in turn, will deploy the ZDM proxies.